cslgarza/base-django-docker-template/README.md

-# base-django-docker-template
+# django-to-aws-template
-This is a basic template for deploying a Django application locally with Docker
+This repo is a template for deploying Django Web Apps to AWS.